 Hilary joined Designscape Architects as our office manager in the spring of 2012.
 She has a passion for contemporary architecture and works closely with the directors and the rest of the team to ensure the smooth running of the practice.

-Kamen joined Designscape in September 2019 and has taken on a variety of tasks and responsibilities, all adding to his placement experience.
+Joe joined Designscape in September 2020 and has already taken on a variety of tasks and responsibilities, all adding to his placement experience.